mrsingleton/jour71105/lessons/data/math/aggregates/01-count-sum-diff.md

 # Aggregate Functions

 ## Count
-Returns a count of the number of values in a dataset.
+Counts the number of values in a dataset.
 To take inventory of how many items you're working with, use the following function:

 ```excel
 =COUNT(value1, [value2, value3 ...])